microsoft/appcenter-sdk-android/README.md

     }
     ```

 2. In the same file, include the dependencies that you want in your project.
 Each SDK module needs to be added as a separate dependency in this section.
-If you would want to use both Analytics and Error Reporting, add the following lines:
+If you would want to use both Analytics and Crashes, add the following lines:

     ```groovy
     dependencies {
         compile 'com.microsoft.sonoma:analytics:+'
-        compile 'com.microsoft.sonoma:errors:+'
+        compile 'com.microsoft.sonoma:crashes:+'
     }
     ```